 Love ‘The Bold Type’?
-From ‘Shadowhunters’ to ‘Riverdale’, watch these other feminist YA shows
+Watch these other feminist YA shows

-Freeform’s The Bold Type is back.
+Freeform’s The Bold Type returned in April for its third season, and has been renewed for a fourth.
 The bold and sassy dramedy inspired by the glamorous life of former Cosmopolitan editor-in-chief Joanna Coles follows three friends – Jane, Kat, and Sutton – all working for Scarlet magazine and living outrageous, luxurious lives in New York City.

 The girls’ jobs provide a prestigious platform to express their love of style & fashion, but their identities and relationships are tested by the demanding world of writing for one of the most globally popular magazines.